09 February - 15 March 2022

 Popular science description

-If your project relates to research in Precision medicine according to the definition below, please mark this here.
+If your project relates to research in any of the areas antibiotics and antimicrobial resistance, precision medicine, primary care, psychiatry with focus on compulsory mental care and forensic psychiatry, or ageing and health according to the definitions below, please mark this here.

 Please state any longer interruptions in your active research time after your doctoral degree caused by any of the grounds recognised by the Swedish Research Council.
 Please state the interruption calculated as a full-time equivalent and rounded up into full calendar months.
 Please see the recognised grounds for deductible time under the heading “Career age” above.

 Describe the relationship between the different projects if